Squig-Project/SquigPipe/README.md

 link .\main.obj /out:main.exe user32.lib gdi32.lib kernel32.lib comdlg32.lib Comctl32.lib
 ```

-You can also directly compile all the sources into object files and link them together to an executable using the ```link``` tool from visual studio 2019.
+This compiles all the sources into object files and links them together to an executable using the ```link``` tool from visual studio 2019.

 ## Installation
 For a better experience, you should add the executable to your enviroment's path variable.
 You can also use the ```.\Squig Installer.exe``` if you don't want to compile it yourself.